rtakehara/5e-Framework/CONTRIBUTING.md

 Before oppening a feature request:

 - Check the **Wiki**, maybe the feature is already available.
-- Check if the feature you want is already requested searching on GitHub under Issues.
+- Check if the feature you want is not already requested searching on GitHub under Issues.

 If the feature or request doesn't exist, open a new one using the Feature request template and add a **clear title and decription**, include why you think the feature is important and feel free to suggest how to implement it.